Social Skills Groups

 • Program duration: Attend 18 weekly one hour combined child and parent group meetings, followed by 4 one hour booster sessions that are spread over the following 6 months (22 meetings total).

-• Group size: 1-3 children per small group led by 1 SAS Facilitator.
+• Group size: 1-4 child/parent pairs per small group led by one SAS Facilitator.

-• Meeting Location: in-person at my office in Point Loma (required if funded by SDRC) or via telehealth.
-There will be options for in-person groups, virtual/telehealth groups, and/or a hybrid model depending on what works best for each family.
+• Meeting Location: In-person at my office in San Diego or via telehealth.
+There are be options to join an in-person group, virtual/telehealth group, and/or a hybrid model depending on what works best for each family.

-Meeting Duration: Joint child and parent group meetings are 60 minutes/week; the 4 parent only group meetings are 60 minutes.
+Meeting Duration: Joint child and parent group meetings are 60 minutes/week; the 5 parent only group meetings are virtual and will last 30 minutes.

 • Technology: Access to the internet and a device to access the SAS online learning platform during and between group meetings.
 A reliable internet connection is also important for supporting the flow of meetings done via telehealth.